slideloft/new-docs/software-and-sdks/index.md

 ### Expansion

 Expansion is the client-facing API server for the Bantu ecosystem.
 It acts as the interface between Bantu Core and applications that want to access the Bantu network.
-If you're running Bantu Core, you will probably also want to run Horizon.
-For more information on how to set up and operate a Horizon instance, see the [Run an API Server](../run-api-server/index.md) section of the docs.
+If you're running Bantu Core, you will probably also want to run Expansion.
+For more information on how to set up and operate a Expansion instance, see the [Run an API Server](../run-api-server/index.md) section of the docs.

 ## SDKs

 There are a wide variety of Bantu SDKs, which means you can interact with the network in your language of choice.
 The Javascript, Java, and Go SDKs are maintained by the Bantu Development Foundation; the rest are maintained by dedicated community developers.
 They're all open source, so if you have a question, suggestion, or contribution to make, you can file a Github issue or pull request in the relevant SDK repository.
-You can also get in touch with SDK maintainers by joining the [Bantu public Keybase team](https://keybase.io/team/stellar.public), and navigating to the \#sdk-mainteners channel.
+You can also get in touch with SDK maintainers by joining the [Bantu Forum](https://bantutalk.org/).

 Each SDK has its own source code and documentation, and we've linked to both in the list below.
 Often, the best place to find out how to use a given SDK is to check the documentation specific to it.
-Most offer practical examples that demonstrate how to construct and submit transactions and interact with Horizon endpoints.
+Most offer practical examples that demonstrate how to construct and submit transactions and interact with Expansion endpoints.

 ### Javascript